hummat/easy-o3d/README.md

 ![](./tests/test_data/test_data.png)

-The goal is rotate and move the `source` around until it matches the position and rotation of the corresponding points the `target`.
+The goal is to rotate and move the `source` around until it matches the position and rotation of the corresponding points the `target`.
 A successful registration looks like this:

 ![](./tests/test_data/registration_result.png)